 - Because the staffing and operational costs of activities that result through the use of asset forfeiture funds are borne by a local government and its law enforcement agencies, we believe in maintaining local control and local utilization of those funds and do not feel the State of Georgia should take possession or decide how they are to be spent.

 - Restore full funding of the Quality Basic Education formula by eliminating austerity cuts or by decreasing austerity cuts annually by at least 15%.

 - Require proposed legislation, impacting education, to be accompanied with full funding for implementation, or include a one year implementation delay with a fiscal note detailing budgetary impact.

 - Revise and finalize the flexibility options to include a school system’s ability to waive requirements, when choice options and other innovations are successfully implemented.

 Need to contact a local, state or federal Elected Official?

 Download the 2015 Local Elected Officials List

 Download the 2015 State Elected Officials List

 Weekly Legislative Updates:

-The Douglas County Chamber of Commerce is proud to endorse and support the agenda of the Regional Business Coalition.
+The Douglas County Chamber is proud to endorse and support the agenda of the Regional Business Coalition.